garrandall/popular-music-data/tracks/falsetto-the-dream.md

 Now say

-Oh! oh! ohhh! ohhaa! ahhhh!
+Oh! oh! oh! ohhaa! ah!

 Its all over now u can come back down
 We can talk in this key right here